Denied benefit disputes

 Claims Decision Review

-As of May 1, 2021, the Claims Decision Review (CDR) is available to resolve disputes about Enhanced Accident Benefits that could not be resolved by your support and recovery specialist or their manager.
+The Claims Decision Review (CDR) is available to resolve disputes about Enhanced Accident Benefits that could not be resolved by your support and recovery specialist or their manager.

 File a dispute with the Civil Resolution Tribunal